saulocb/Microservice_BestPratice/README.md

 * **SqlServer database** connection and containerization
 * Using **Entity Framework Core ORM** and auto migrate to SqlServer when application startup

-this project is a new version from [This articlo](https://medium.com/aspnetrun/microservices-architecture-on-net-3b4865eea03f)

 #### Docker Compose establishment with all microservices on docker;
 * Containerization of microservices